AntonVD1/Investec_Derivatives/README.md

 models are grouped into subpackages (e.g. `options`, `bonds`, `futures`) to make the repository easier to navigate.
 The current implementation simply raises `NotImplementedError` as a placeholder for the actual pricing logic.

+## Hazard Rate Models

+The ``StaticHazardRateModel`` assumes a single constant default intensity over the life of the instrument.
+In more advanced implementations the hazard rate may change over time (a *stepwise* or piecewise-constant approach) or even follow a stochastic process.
+Those models are not included here but are mentioned for context.